-PUBLISHED APRIL 17, 2024 < < TBD >> COMPLIANCE REQUIRED BY JUNE 1, 202541
+PUBLISHED <<TBD>> COMPLIANCE REQUIRED BY JUNE 1, 20251

 The contract requirements listed below apply to projects in the Residential Solar (Small), Residential Solar (Large), and Non-Profit and Public Facilities sub-programs of Illinois Solar for All ("ILSFA" or "Program"), except in some noted cases where requirements apply only to a specific sub-program.
-All contracts with customers for installation of on-site distributed generation solar projects (including agreements for loans to finance the purchase of a project purchase money loans from lenders affiliated with an Approved Vendor) must contain the required terms stated in this document.
+All contracts with customers for installation of on-site distributed generation solar projects (including agreements for loans to finance the purchase of a project) must contain the required terms stated in this document.
 In some cases, the requirements listed herein prescribe the content of specific terms, while other requirements prescribe only the scope of contractual terms to be covered.

-Note that the Illinois Solar for All pProgram does not necessarily require the submission of a signed contract (or a contract amendment bringing a previously signed contract into compliance with the below requirements) for every system purchase, lease, or PPA, provided that all Program requirements, such as demonstrating binding site control, are met through other means.
-However, Approved Vendors must provide documentation to the Program Administrator explaining how the project will result in a cashflow positive experience for the participant(s) (including an estimate of the monthly savings)-and specifically, ensuring that the savings accruing to each participant, net of any ongoing participation fees, are at least 50% of the value produced by the solar project through avoided usage or net metering credits-meet savings requirements as detailed in the Approved Vendor Manual.
-The Program
+Note that the Illinois Solar for All program does not necessarily require the submission of a signed contract (or a contract amendment bringing a previously signed contract into compliance with the below requirements) for every system purchase, lease, or PPA, provided that all Program requirements, such as demonstrating binding site control, are met through other means.
+However, Approved Vendors must provide documentation to the Program Administrator explaining how the project will meet savings requirements as detailed in the Approved Vendor Manual.
+The Program Administrator may require the submission of a copy of the contract, or some other statement of customer savings estimates, including assumed parameters.